CUSTOM, ELEGANT, BULLET PROOF, CRUISING TRIMARAN

 It is most accurate to describe Surrender as a “one off,” custom boat.
 The builder started with a Piver Enchantress inspired design, however, in consultation with his marine architect, he significantly modified the Piver construction specifications, dramatically increasing the vessels’ strength, seaworthiness, and performance.
 She is a strong and able sea-going craft, and a proven passage-maker.

 For instance, the builders’ obsession for seaworthiness and overall vessel integrity resulted in him collaborating with his marine architect to design a custom vessel almost twice the designed weight of an Enchantress.
 As a result, she is not a ‘go fast ‘ boat.
 If you are looking for a multihull with speeds in the teens, this is not the boat for you.
-If you’re looking for a proven passage- maker, you’ll appreciate what you find on the following pages.
+If you’re looking for a proven passage- maker, and a roomy, comfortable/stable platform at anchor, you’ll appreciate what you find on the following pages.